ejsdotsh/ejscv/README.md

 # ejscv

-the Typst template for my CV
+The Typst template for my CV.
+Packaging, documentation, and examples are a work-in-progress...